Rinoahu/POEM/README.md

 ## Output
 ===============

-POEM will create a directory named read.fasta_output to save the results.
-The results include serveral file:
+The output of POEM is a set files:

     1.  input.fsa:
         Contig of IDBA-UD output